63BeetleSmurf/PinnyNotes/README.md

 - Auto Copy: Option to automatically copy text when highlighted.
 - Ends with new line: Option to ensure text always ends with a new line.
 - Full line select: Triple click to select a line, quadruple click to select full line ignoring wrapping.
+- Counts menu: View line, word and char counts of all or selected text.
+- Middle Click Paste: Quickly paste text from the clipboard using the middle click.
+- Auto Indent: Indent new lines to match previous.
+- Copy on Click: Hold Ctrl to copy text when highlighted by the mouse clicking.
+- Auto Scroll: When pasting text automatically scroll to keep last line visible.
 - Spell checking.
 - Tools;
   - Base64: Encode and decode to and from Base64.